zouzhekang/YJYpaper/README.md

 >![idiot](./pic/img.jpeg)

 The points in the figure are too scattered with no obvious linear relationship.
 Among regions with similar traditional concepts and fertility rates, Gansu and Fujian show too large a span in domestic violence, indicating this line is not suitable for proving the relationship between concepts and domestic violence.

+5. Fatal analytical error (The second-to-last paragraph on page 28):

+>ϕ ≥ 0 represents the net benefit brought by having children,

+Having children will only result in net expenditures and no gains.
+This fact leads to the complete invalidity of Proposition Two on page 33.

 5. Formula analysis error (seventh line of page 33):